Synchronous Observer Design for Inertial Navigation Systems with Almost-Global Convergence: Observer Analysis

 \begin{proof} Observe that the proposed correction terms are simply the sum of the correction terms proposed in Lemmas \ref{lem:gps_correction_V}, \ref{lem:gps_correction_R}, \ref{lem:velocity_correction}, and \ref{lem:mag_correction}.
 It follows from Theorem \ref{thm:combined_corrections} that the cost function \eqref{eq:lyapunov_function} is a Lyapunov function for the error system, and its equilibrium set is the intersection of the individual equilibrium sets.
 Note that this Theorem requires only that $k_p, k_c > 0, K_q \in \Sym_+(2)$ while the remaining gains $k_v, k_d, k_m$ may be set equal to zero; hence, this proof remains valid even when $k_v = k_d = k_m = 0$.

-\textbf{Proof of item \ref{itm:Zboundedness}:} To show that the innovation terms \eqref{eq:full_observer_cor} are bounded and uniformly continuous in time, it suffices to show that $Z$ is uniformly continuous and well-conditioned.
+\textbf{Proof of item \ref{itm:Zboundedness}:} To show that the correction terms \eqref{eq:full_observer_cor} are bounded and uniformly continuous in time, it suffices to show that $Z$ is uniformly continuous and well-conditioned.
 We first show that $\Vert A_Z \Vert$ and $\Vert A_Z^{-1} \Vert$ are lower bounded.
-To this end, let $P = A_Z A_Z^\top$.
-Then,
+To this end, let $P = A_Z A_Z^\top$, \changeVersionOne{and recall the dynamics of the components of $Z$ from Lemma \ref{lem:auxiliary_state_dynamics}.} Then,

 This is a continuous differential Riccati equation associated with state dynamics and measurement matrices,

 This pair is easily verified to be observable, even if $k_v = 0$, and it follows that the eigenvalues of $ P$ and hence of $ A_Z$ are bounded above and below by some nonzero constants.